MartinMetaksov/mind-capsule/README.md

 The goal is a **distraction-free, writing-first experience**, built with modern web tools and a calm, readable UI.

+While the UI is web-based, Story Master runs as a native desktop app with full local filesystem access.

 ---

 ## 🧰 Tech Stack